 Researchers from New York University and the University of Cambridge analyzed as many as 2.7 million posts on Twitter and Facebook; the research clearly shows that most viral posts often contained terms connected to a political out-group or an opponent.
 Some of these terms were “conservative” or “liberal.”.

 We’ve mentioned the 67% of raised sharing odds, and they directly correlate with the use of these or similar terms.
-In fact, the chances skyrocket not just once but for each and every additional term like these in a single post.
-This information could be a window into finding out what makes things viral and why online political debates are considered harmful.
+In fact, the chances skyrocket not just once but for each and every additional term like this in a single post.
+This information could be a window into finding out what makes things viral.
+Also why online political debates are considered harmful.

 This is definitely not the first time a link between effectual attention-grabbing and negative attacks was noticed.
 There have been numerous studies correlating the impact of social media on the political discourse, especially after the former President of the United States, Donald Trump, has used Twitter and Facebook Ads to help him win the elections in 2016.